Wolverhampton Airport: World War II

+Recent developments

 Wolverhampton Airport is located 5 mi from the edge of the West Midlands conurbation and operates a number of general aviation services including facilities for private aircraft; business jets; helicopters; flying schools; and training and maintenance facilities.

 The majority of aircraft operating from the airport are light aircraft, such as the single engine Cessna 182 and twin engine Piper PA-34 Seneca.

 The small-airfield image the airport has retained was under threat until late 2006 as previous owner CityHopper Ltd had ambitious plans to expand the airport for airline usage, initially by up to 500,000 passengers a year which would necessitate construction of a new longer runway; plus intended open-air facilities to test jet engines for Boeing 737s.
 The Wolverhampton Airport Action Group is a local group which was set up in late 2002 to fight against the expansion.

 New owner MAR Properties Ltd announced on 24 November 2006 that such plans had been dropped and it had no intention to expand to allow scheduled passenger services, its intention being to expand on the current general aviation and flying school activity which had been in steady decline at the airport since the late 1990s.
 MAR confirmed that the previously mooted runway extension was no longer necessary and had also been dropped from the plans.

 The airfield is also becoming more popular with flex-wing and three-axis microlight pilots, and a microlight flight school has been on-site for some time.
 In support of short field operations, an unlicensed grass runway, measuring approx 355 × 16 m has been provided which runs parallel to and to the left of Runway 28.
+As of January 2009, Runway 16/34 has high-intensity bidirectional edge lighting along its length (with low-intensity omnidirectional components) and high-intensity threshold and stop end lighting.
+Full precision approach path indicator (PAPI) lights are installed for both ends.
 Recent developments involve the potential of a GNSS Approach, which would allow aircraft to land in bad weather, without the need for expensive ILS equipment.

 Up until 1 January 2016, the Central Counties Air Operations Unit police helicopter operated from Halfpenny Green.
 It was withdrawn under a rationalisation scheme operated by the National Police Air Service that would see air operations not being restricted to force boundaries and thus the availability of cross working when necessary.

-Runway lighting

-As of January 2009, Runway 16/34 has high-intensity bidirectional edge lighting along its length (with low-intensity omnidirectional components) and high-intensity threshold and stop end lighting.
-Full precision approach path indicator (PAPI) lights are installed for both ends.